 SSO authentication

 This topic describes how to set up single sign-on (SSO) authentication for connecting to OpenText Enterprise Performance Engineering.
-This enables users to log in to OpenText Enterprise Performance Engineering and Administration using SSO.
+This enables users to sign in to the Performance testing application and Administration using single sign-on.

 Note: SSO is supported with a secure HTTP connection only (SSL configured environment).